muccg/yabi/docs/installation/apache.rst

  ``$ sudo yum install yabi-admin-7.0.0-1.x86_64.rpm``

-This will add an Apache conf file to /etc/httpd/conf.d called yabiadmin.ccg.
+This will add an Apache conf file to /etc/httpd/conf.d called yabi.ccg.
 For Apache to pick this up automatically, create a symbolic link:

- ``$ ln -s yabiadmin.ccg yabiadmin.conf``
+ ``$ ln -s yabi.ccg yabi.conf``

 Yabish